ksg91/Tweet-My-Post/readme.txt

 * A user page to set thier Twitter handle.

 == Upgrade Notice ==

+= 1.7.17 =
+* Upgrade asap.
+Fixes the bugs and bring a new feature.

 = 1.6.32 =
 * Fix  for preview tweet bug.
 Update asap.